BioNomad/tuftsTutorials/docs/tools/python-conda.md

 It is often desirable to download your own python packages into a conda environment.
 We will quickly go through how to create one and add packages to that conda environment.

-- Login to the HPC cluster either by Command Line or the OnDemand Website:
+- Login to the HPC cluster either by Command Line or the OnDemand Website.

-!!! info ""

 For information on how to log into the cluster check out:

-    [Navigate To The Cluster :octicons-info-16: ](../hpc-user-guide/navigate-to-cluster.md){:target="_blank" rel="noopener" .md-button .md-button--primary }
+!!! info "[Navigate To The Cluster](../hpc-user-guide/navigate-to-cluster.md){:target="_blank" rel="noopener"}"

 - Start an interactive session on the Tufts HPC Cluster to work on a compute node.

-!!! tip
 To learn more about how to set up an interactive session visit:

-    [Start an Interative Session :octicons-info-16:](../hpc-user-guide/interactive-session.md){:target="_blank" rel="noopener" .md-button .md-button--primary }
+!!! info "[Start an Interative Session](../hpc-user-guide/interactive-session.md){:target="_blank" rel="noopener"}"

 - Load relevant modules: